-From conversations on embodied carbon, via historic building reappropriation in Belgravia, to one of the world’s tallest timber towers, Stephen Cousins discovers some recent projects paving the way on sustainable design
+From conversations on embodied carbon, via historic building reappropriation in Belgravia, to one of the world’s tallest timber towers, this webinar uncovers the secrets of award-winning projects paving the way on sustainable design

 At a time of soaring gas prices, renewed dependency on fossil fuels triggered by war in Ukraine and underwhelming commitments by global powers at COP 26, efforts by the UK construction sector to tackle the climate crisis might seem like fiddling at the edges while Rome burns.